Minsk Automobile Plant: Political repressions, sanctions

-Employees of OJSC “MAZ” who took part in strikes and violent protests in the aftermath of fraudulent August 2020 elections in Belarus, were intimidated and later laid off by the company’s managements.
+Employees of OJSC “MAZ” who took part in strikes and peaceful protests in the aftermath of fraudulent August 2020 elections in Belarus, were intimidated and later laid off by the company’s managements.
 A group of employees was locked indoors by OJSC MAZ to prevent them from joining the other protesters.
 Therefore, MAZ is responsible for the repression of civil society and supports the Lukashenka regime.

 On the same day, MAZ and Ivankovich were also sanctioned by Canada.
 Later, Switzerland also sanctioned the company and its general manager.

+In March 2023, the U.S. Treasury included MAZ and Ivankovich in the Specially Designated Nationals and Blocked Persons (SDN) List.
+In May 2023, Ukraine imposed sanctions against the plant, followed by the U.S. sanctions on exports in 2024.

 Organization

 The association consists of the MAZ plant proper, located in Minsk, which is the main enterprise of the association, as well as several secondary enterprises: